Imaraika/Hero-Squard/README.md

 The application allows users to do the following:

-- being able to enter the plainText.
+- being able to Create a Hero.
-- being able to enter any key value from keyboard from 1 to 26.
+- being able to fill the form by entering the Hero information.
 - and the program will give to her/him the cipherText message
 - and asking him/she to enter that ciphertext to decrypted the message
 - and enter again the same key to decrypt the message